-For more information contact the program director (https://www.socc.edu/ems) at 541-888-1554 or 541-888-7432.
+For more information contact the program director at 541-888-1554 or 541-888-7432.
 Due to continually changing laws and regulations, students may be required to add, modify or delete courses and/or hours for the curriculum to meet current standards.
 See advisor for current requirements.

 Students must complete a minimum of 98 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
-Twenty-four (24) credits must be completed at Southwestern before the AAS Paramedicine is awarded.
+Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.
 The completion of the following certificates will be required in order to qualify for graduation: ACLS, PHTLS, PALS or equivalent.
 Contact the director (julie.ryan@socc.edu) for more information on these certificates.